ckormanyos/wide-decimal/README.md

 ```

 The million digit run is comparatively slow and requires on the order of
 5 to 10 seconds on a modern PC.
+Considering, however, the design goals
+of header-only and capable of running on bare-metal, this is
+a very nice calculational result.